Publications

 Whitehead, Christiania.
 ‘A Fortress and a Shield: The Representation of the Virgin in the Château D’amour of Robert Grosseteste’, in Writing Religious Women: Female Spiritual and Textual Practices in Late Medieval England, 109-32, eds.
 Denis Renevey and Christiania Whitehead.
 Toronto: University of Toronto Press, 2000.

-This is a list of recent and forthcoming publications by members of the society and publications in areas related to the study of Grosseteste.
+This is a list of publications by members of the society and publications in areas related to the study of Grosseteste.

 2012